Proof of Delivery and Retrieval

 csharp1// Scenario 1: Bad tracking number2// Response: 404 { "message": "Parcel 'PKG-INVALID' not found." }34// Scenario 2: Parcel exists, not yet delivered5// Response: 404 { "message": "No delivery confirmation exists for parcel 'PKG-20250215-A1B2C3'." }

-Calculating On-Time Delivery
+Calculating On-Time Delivery in the Service

 csharp1var isOnTime = parcel.EstimatedDeliveryDate.HasValue &&2 confirmation.DeliveredAt.Date <= parcel.EstimatedDeliveryDate.Value.Date;